craigfrancis/php-is-literal-rfc/readme.md

 If the library only accepted a literal SQL string (written by the programmer), and simply rejected the second example (not written as a literal), the library can provide an "inherently safe API".

-This definition of an "inherently safe API" comes from Christoph Kern, who did a talk in 2016 about [Preventing Security Bugs through Software Design](https://www.youtube.com/watch?v=ccfEu-Jj0as) (also at [USENIX Security 2015](https://www.usenix.org/conference/usenixsecurity15/symposium-program/presentation/kern)), which covers how this is used at Google.
+This definition of an "inherently safe API" comes from Christoph Kern, who did a talk in 2016 about [Preventing Security Bugs through Software Design](https://www.youtube.com/watch?v=ccfEu-Jj0as) (also at [USENIX Security 2015](https://www.usenix.org/conference/usenixsecurity15/symposium-program/presentation/kern)), which covers how this concept is used at Google.
 The idea is that we "Don't Blame the Developer, Blame the API"; where we need to put the burden on libraries (written once, used by many) to ensure that it's impossible for the developer to make these mistakes.

 By adding a way for libraries to check if the strings they receive came from the developer (from trusted PHP source code), it allows the library to check they are being used in a safe way.